Alejogb1/job-board/blog-data/why-does-my-code-using-featureengineselectiondrophighpsifeatures-not-work-when-a-pandas-dataframe-is-passed.md

 id: "why-does-my-code-using-featureengineselectiondrophighpsifeatures-not-work-when-a-pandas-dataframe-is-passed"
 ---

-Alright, let's tackle this one.
+, let's tackle this one.
 I've definitely been down that road with `feature_engine` and dataframes.
 It's usually not a problem with the `DropHighPSIFeatures` class itself, but rather the way the input dataframe is structured or understood by the library.
 Let me walk you through it based on a few experiences I've had.

 The core issue, in my experience, typically boils down to a mismatch in expectations concerning the format of the input data, specifically column types and how the feature engine library handles these. `DropHighPSIFeatures` calculates the population stability index (psi) across different datasets, and it expects numeric data for those calculations.
 If your dataframe contains non-numeric data, especially those with object datatypes—which is common when pandas automatically infers datatypes from a CSV or other sources—it’s very likely to stumble.

 Let's imagine a scenario from a previous project.
 I was building a credit risk model, and I was aiming to streamline my features using psi analysis with `DropHighPSIFeatures`.
 Initially, my dataframe included the loan applications, and the data initially seemed clean.
 However, the `DropHighPSIFeatures` class was throwing errors and failing to drop any columns as expected.
-It took me some time, but I realized a few categorical columns, namely *application_status* and *credit_score_category*, were interpreted as pandas ‘object’ type instead of the proper integer or numeric representation.
+It took me some time, but I realized a few categorical columns, namely _application_status_ and _credit_score_category_, were interpreted as pandas ‘object’ type instead of the proper integer or numeric representation.
 Pandas often handles string data this way.

 Now, let’s delve into why this is a problem and how to fix it.